Thursday, December 20, 2007

 Regardless of how I am treated, I try to show respect and kindness to all beings – this is the heart of every true spiritual lineage.
 More than convention, it is our mandate - never to be ransomed to those who do less.

-Sayadaw U Pandita once said he could not make me a bhikkhuni but I could become a bhikkhu*, one worthy of the robe, who had left the home life and 'purified the stains'.
+Sayadaw U Pandita once said he could not make me a bhikkhunī but I could become a bhikkhū*, one worthy of the robe, who sees the danger in samsāra* and having left the home life, 'purifies the stains'.
 Moved and encouraged by this loftier footing, I would use it as my compass.

 In every encounter, I can choose to respond well - with kindness, gentleness, and care towards all – unequivocally.
 That is the brief for my life.

-*Sayadaw: Venerable Teacher
+*Sayadaw: Venerable Teacher (Burmese)

 *Bhante: Venerable Sir

-*bhikkhuni: ordained nun
+: ordained nun

-*bhikkhu: ordained monk
+: ordained monk

 © Ayyā Medhānandī